OGladfelter/assessment/README.md

 3. Add unit tests!

 4. When a user mouses from one sensor on the map to another, the corresponding line chart should update with a nice transition, rather than simply destroy the old line chart and recreate a new one.
-I use line chart transitions <a href="https://cultureplot.com/mileage-goal/">here</a> (increase the mileage goal to witness).
+I use line chart transitions <a target="_blank" href="https://cultureplot.com/mileage-goal/">here</a> (increase the mileage goal to witness).